EA App

-Origin is a digital distribution platform developed by Electronic Arts for purchasing and playing video games.
-In October 2022, Origin ceased operations for its Windows platform, directing players to EA app.
-The Mac and mobile versions remain online.
+The EA App is a digital distribution platform for Microsoft Windows and macOS, developed by Electronic Arts for downloading, and later purchasing and playing video games.

-Origin contained social features such as profile management, networking with friends with chat and direct game joining along with an in-game overlay, streaming via Twitch and sharing of game library and community integration with networking sites like Facebook, Xbox Live, PlayStation Network, Nintendo Network, and Nintendo Account.
-In 2011, Electronic Arts stated that it wanted Origin to match Valve's Steam service, Origin's primary competitor, by adding cloud game saves, auto-patching, achievements, and cross-platform releases.
-By 2013, Origin had over 50 million registered users.
+The EA App contains social features such as profile management, networking with friends with chat and direct game joining along with an in-game overlay, streaming via Twitch and sharing of game library and community integration with networking sites like Apple ID, Amazon, Facebook, Google, Discord, Steam, Twitch, Xbox network, and PlayStation Network.
+In 2011, Electronic Arts stated that it wanted their service to match Valve's Steam service, a primary competitor, by adding cloud game saves, auto-patching, achievements, and cross-platform releases.
+By 2013, the service had over 50 million registered users.

 Components

 Origin store

 The Origin store allows users to browse and purchase games from Electronic Arts' catalogs.
 Instead of receiving a box, disc, or even CD key, purchased software is immediately attached to the user's Origin account and is to be downloaded with the corresponding Origin client.
 Origin guarantees download availability forever after purchase, and there is no limit to the number of times a game can be downloaded.

-Users may also add certain EA games to their Origin account by using CD keys from retail copies, and digital copies obtained from other digital distribution services.
-However, the addition of retail keys to Origin is restricted to games from 2009 onwards and older keys will not work even if the game is available on Origin, unless user contacts customer support.
+Users may also add certain EA games to their Origin account by using CD keys from retail copies, and digital copies obtained from other digital distribution services; however, the addition of retail keys to Origin is restricted to games from 2009 onwards and older keys will not work even if the game is available on Origin, unless user contacts customer support.